 The idea of writing this article came from my friend Lucas who was a member of a Kaikan community, but felt cool and sent me a gigantic text explaining his experience.

 I am even afraid to share these texts, because people tend to take everything written literally.
 Remember that there are exceptions and everything is relative!
 We strongly consider the effort of the people involved!

-Do not read this article in a general way, the kaikan does many interesting things, but we will talk about it in another article.
-We separate articles that speak good from articles that speak bad things… And remember, not all kaikan are the same!
+Don't read this article in a generalized way, kaikan does a lot of interesting things, but we'll talk about that in another article.
+We separate the articles that say good things from the articles that say bad things...
+And remember, not all kaikan are the same!